Female Packing List for China in Summer: June, July, August

 - What to wear in Autumn in China: Autumn is a great time to visit China.
 You can expect warmish weather early on in the season, leading onto colder weather as you near the end of Autumn.
 Bring a jacket if visiting near the end of Autumn, and a cardigan if visiting at the start.
 View the fall packing list for China.

 - What to wear in Summer in China: Light colours and lightweight clothing is a good choice for summer in China.
 Do as the Chinese do and bring an umbrella to protect you from the pesky sun.
-Grab a portable fan to help blow the sweat away while sightseeing.
+Grab a portable fan (like this one here) to help blow the sweat away while sightseeing.
 Keep reading for more information.

 What to Wear in China in Summer

 - Pants x 1: Unless you’re going to the far north of China you’re going to regret bringing jeans, or any other kind of heavy pant.
-I’d bring one pair of lightweight pants (if you have them), but most stick to shorts and skirts.
+I’d bring one pair of lightweight pants, but most stick to shorts and skirts.
 Ditch pants completely if you need to save space or feel the heat easily – stick to shorts or leggings.

 - Shorts and skirts x3: Skirts are quite popular in China with many local Chinese girls wearing short skirts – so if that’s what you wear back home you wont feel out of place here.